A Maximum Linear Arrangement Problem on Directed Graphs: NP-hardness results

-\begin{proof} Let $D=(V,E)$ be a digraph on $n$ vertices, and let $k$ be a positive integer.
-We may assume $D$ has at least one edge.
-Suppose $D$ and $k$ are inputs to MaxDiCut.
+\begin{proof} We show that MaxDiCut is polynomial-time reducible to MaxDLA in a way that preserves maximum degree.
+Consider an instance of MaxDiCut with digraph $D=(V,E)$ on $n$ vertices, and positive integer $k$.
+We may assume $D$ has at least one edge, and that $k \leq \binom{n}{2}$ because otherwise the solution to MaxDiCut is trivial.

-Construct a new graph $D'$ by adding $n^3$ isolated vertices to $D$.
-Denote the additional isolated vertices by $S$.
-We claim that $D$ has a cut of size at least $k$ if and only if $G'$ has a linear arrangement of size at least $kn^3$.
+Construct a new graph $D'$ from $D$ by adding a set $S$ of $n^3$ isolated vertices to $D$.
+That is, $D'=(V(D) \cup S, E(D))$.
+We will show that $D$ has a dicut of size at least $k$ if and only if $D'$ has a linear arrangement of size at least $kn^3$.

-Indeed, suppose $G$ has a cut $C= E(A,B)$ of size at least $k$.
-Then, arrange the vertices of $G'$ so that all vertices in $A$ come before all vertices in $S$, which in turn come before all vertices in $B$.
+Suppose $D$ has a dicut $C= E(A,B)$ of size at least $k$.
+Then, arrange the vertices of $D'$ so that all vertices in $A$ come before all vertices in $S$, which in turn come before all vertices in $B$.
 This arrangement has value at least $kn^3$ because the large cut $C$ is repeated for every vertex in $S$.